abravodev/epubator/ePUBator/README.txt

 For comment / feedback / bug / suggestion / localization / donations write to: iiizio AT users.sf.net

+You can find sources and all apk files on sourceforge: https://sourceforge.net/p/epubator/home/Home/

 History:
+v0.9  (2012-09-26)
+- Fixed some bugs
+- Updated iText lib to 5.3.3

 v0.8.1  (2012-07-24)
 - Fixed null string bug